hlfshell/hlfshell/README.md

 <img width="300px" src="conductive_paint.gif">
 </p>

-* **[Serial Synapse](https://github.com/hlfshell/serial-synapse)** - A microcontroller that utilizes the serial-synapse defined serial messaging system can be connected to a loosely described `serial-synapse` object. `serial-synapse` would then instantly create an interactive JavaScript API object to easily automate the hardware and programmatically control it.
+* **[Serial Synapse](https://github.com/hlfshell/serial-synapse)** - A microcontroller that utilizes the serial-synapse defined messaging protocol can be connected to a loosely described node.js `serial-synapse` object. `serial-synapse` would then instantly create an interactive node API object to easily automate the hardware and programmatically control it.
+Asynchronous control, reacting to MCU feedback, and node->MCU hardware control is made effortless.
 This powered dozens of weird hardware builds throughout the years.

 * **[Serial Synapse Socket](https://github.com/hlfshell/serial-synapse-socket)** - Takes the above and instantly exposes the hardware as a web socket API

 * **[desk-bling](https://github.com/hlfshell/desk-bling)** - A Slackbot/Particle Photon app to bling out my desk with Slack-controllable RGB LED strips

-* **[mqtt-scheduler](https://github.com/hlfshell/mqtt-scheduler)** - A CLI and config file daemo process that allowed one to easily schedule MQTT broadcasts with human english definitions
+* **[mqtt-scheduler](https://github.com/hlfshell/mqtt-scheduler)** - A CLI and config file daemon process that allowed one to easily schedule MQTT broadcasts with human english definitions

 * **[garden-relay](https://github.com/hlfshell/garden-relay)** - An MQTT embedded controller with LCD and button control that automated lights and pumps for my wife's indoor garden